gbrdead/silo/README.md

 - A synchronization primitive (mutex) abruptly lowering its throughput at arbitrary moments.
 - Unfair scheduler for the `syncless` implementation - with such a scheduler the more privileged threads finish too early and then the CPUs are not fully utilized for a random amount of time until the less privileged threads finish their work.
 - Non-deterministic characteristics of the runtime (e.g. the JIT compiler and the garbage collector of the JVM).
 In general, even when deemed stable, Java's measurements are noticeably less stable than C++' and Rust's ones.
+- High contention on a single mutex.
+The `textbook` implementations' measurements are inherently unstable, with higher parallelism leading to higher variations.
+They are deemed sufficiently stable, though.

-Implementations with inherently unstable measurements should not be trusted too much for comparisons.
+Implementations with very unstable measurements should not be trusted too much for comparisons.
 Such results will be shown ~~striken through~~.

 ### Test results